molmod/soapboxslide/README.md

 ## Concept

 The idea is for students to use the surface implemented in `soapboxslide` to simulate the dynamics of a particle (or a connected set of particles) sliding down.
-In addition to correctly implementing the dynamics, students are instructed to find the physical parameters that allow the point mass(es) to reach the final target as quickly as possible, without missing any of the intermediate waypoints.
+In addition to correctly implementing the dynamics, students are instructed to find the physical parameters for which the point mass(es) to reach the final target as quickly as possible, without missing any of the intermediate waypoints.

 Two classes of physical models can be considered: